Advanced DNA: Adoption & Unknown Parentage

 This session outlines a seven-step process for using DNA.
 This is often an iterative process with steps repeated.
 In general, the following steps are used.

-- DNA test the adoptee.
+- DNA test the adoptee and others if possible.

 - Find related DNA matches: shared matches/in-common-with matches to form one or more genetic network (GN) of related matches.